 - In most cases, red light therapy directly on the testicles for short, regular periods would raise testosterone levels over time.

-- Red or infrared light from an LED source (600-950nm) can be safely applied to the testes without risk of side effects or damage while delivering all of the benefits as detailed above (improved fertility, improved testosterone production, etc.).
+- Red or infrared light from an LED source (600–950nm) can be safely applied to the testes without risk of side-effects or damage while delivering all of the benefits as detailed above (improved fertility, improved testosterone production, etc.).

-- Sunlight can also be used on the testes but only for short periods and it is not without risks.
+- Sunlight can also be used on the testes but only for short periods, and it is not without risks.

-- Avoid exposure to blue/UV.
+- Avoid exposure to blue light and UV light.

 - Avoid any sort of heat lamp/incandescent bulb.